qbicsoftware-archive/portlet-template/README.md

 ### VIII - Getting slack notifications from Travis CI (optional)

-You can configure the `.travis.yml` file to tell Travis to send slack notifications.
+You can edit the `.travis.yml` file to tell Travis to send slack notifications.
 In your GitHub local repository folder execute:

 ```bash
 travis encrypt "<your GitHub Account>:<token>" --add notifications.slack.rooms